 She searched for a straight bamboo plant and found me.
 With a clean cut, she separated me from my stalk and brought me inside.
-She polished me and drove several holes in me that would release the voice of her spirit.
+She polished me well to ensure that I would clearly release the voice of her spirit.

 At sunrise, when her father was packing to go she brought me to him.

 “I made it myself,” she said.
 “I made it for you.
 As you cannot take me with you, take the little flute, honorable father.
-Play on it sometimes, if you will, and think of me.”
-Then she wrapped me in a soft handkerchief of white silk, lined with scarlet.
-She wound a scarlet cord around me and passed me to her father, who tucked me into a pocket in his sleeve.
+Play it sometimes, if you will, and think of me.”
+Then she wrapped me in a soft handkerchief of white silk lined with scarlet.
+She wound a scarlet cord around me and passed me to her father, who tucked me into the pocket of his sleeve.

-He spent three moons in Kioto.
-I didn’t hear him come in until late at night, and then he slept soundly.
-He never once reached for me.
-I felt the chill of O’Yoné grief rising in my hollow pipe but I could not sound it.
+He spent three moons in Kioto and he never once reached for me.
+I felt the chill of O’Yoné grief rising in my hollow pipe but I could not release it.

 One night O’Yoné’s father happened to find me in the sleeve of his travelling dress while rooting around in his trunk for the silken hakama he intended to wear to a feast.

 He drew me forth from the red and white handkerchief, and an icy chill crept through his heart.
-He hung over the live charcoal of the hibachi to warm us both.
+He hung over the live charcoal of the hibachi to warm himself.
 Then he put me to his lips, and I let out O’Yoné’s voice, a long-drawn wail.